 While it’s only for Apple products, Bear is a gorgeous, simple writing app.
 It has a built-in focus mode so you can only see the text you want to write without any of the distractions.
 Bear has metrics, such as read time or word count, for writers who love metrics.

 With custom markup shortcuts, you can use simple keystrokes to create things like headers, strikethroughs, and more.
 This keeps your eyes and brain only on the sentences you’re writing instead of having to stop writing and focus on formatting.
-For those who like to burn the midnight oil, there’s also themes (including dark mode) so you don’t have to strain your eyes while typing away.
+For those who like to burn the midnight oil, there are also themes (including dark mode) so you don’t have to strain your eyes while typing away.

 One of the key features Bear offers is the ability to encrypt or password lock individual notes.
 That lets you keep your notes and ideas private.